The East Central Region is proud to offer funding for trainings within our community as well as for our provider and school personnel!

 - The time and date of the training

 - The approximate number of attendees

-ASIST is a two-day interactive workshop in suicide first aid.
-ASIST teaches participants to recognize and work with individuals having thoughts of suicide.
+LivingWorks ASIST teaches participants to provide a skilled intervention and develop a collaborative safety plan to keep someone safe and alive.
 For more information or to schedule a training, please contact Jan Heidemann.